destinymullens/training-material/topics/variant-analysis/tutorials/exome-seq/tutorial.md

 - *Epigenetic changes*

 >  Environmental factors can place shielding methyl groups directly onto DNA,
 >  blocking expression of certain genes.
-Starvation during the “Dutch Hunger
+For example, Starvation during the “Dutch
->  Winter” of 1945, for example, is associated with schizophrenia in those who
+>  Hunger Winter” of 1945 is associated with schizophrenia in those who were
->  were fetuses at the time, due to methylation of certain genes.
-Exome
+>  fetuses at the time, due to methylation of certain genes.
+Exome sequencing
->  sequencing picks up DNA sequences – not gene expression
+>  picks up DNA sequences – not gene expression

 - *Gene-gene (epistatic) interactions*